radian-software/utunes/README.md

-Songs may have arbitrary keys and values, as long as the keys do not contain `:` characters and the values are non-empty strings, but the `id` key is required.
-It is a eight-character hexadecimal string guaranteed to be unique within the music library.
-Some of the keys, if present, are used in automatically generated filenames for song files:
-`album`, `title`, `disc`, `track`, and `id`.
+Songs may have arbitrary keys and values, as long as the keys do not contain `:` characters and the values are non-empty strings, but the `id` and `filename` keys are required.
+The `id` key is a eight-character hexadecimal string guaranteed to be unique within the music library.
+The `filename` key is the path to the media file, relative to the `music` directory.
+Some of the keys, if present, are used in automatically generated filenames for song files: `album`, `title`, `disc`, `track`, and `id`.

 After some normalization is performed on special characters to make them play nicely with the filesystem, the format for song filenames is